 The Filing Process

-Next, a bankruptcy trustee will hold a meeting and your creditors are allowed to participate.
+Next, a bankruptcy trustee will hold a meeting, and your creditors can participate.
 This is called a 341 meeting or a creditors meeting.
 In this meeting, you may need to answer questions or provide details about your financial holdings, assets, and income, as well as other financial obligations.
 We will help you know what to expect throughout this process.

 After the 341 meeting, you will likely be eligible for a Chapter 7 discharge.
 Your case will be formally closed a short time later.